alemar11/ios-watchos-tvos-macos-resources/README.md

 * [KBRoundedButton](https://github.com/burczyk/KBRoundedButton)
 * [KSMManyOptionsButton](https://github.com/kierajmumick/KSMManyOptionsButton) - This interface is similar to the interface used when the "Voice recording" and "Camera" buttons are pressed and held in iOS 8's message app.
 * [MEVFloatingButton](https://github.com/manuelescrig/MEVFloatingButton) - An iOS drop-in UITableView, UICollectionView and UIScrollView superclass category for showing a customizable floating button on top of it.
+* [MKBOSXCloseButton](https://github.com/Megatron1000/MKBOSXCloseButton) - An NSButton subclass that looks just like the Yosemite+ native window close button. `macOS`
 * [PicsLikeControl](https://github.com/itouch2/PicsLikeControl)
 * [RMSaveButton](https://github.com/mcduffeyrt/RMSaveButton)
 * [Responsive-Interaction-Control](https://github.com/NghiaTranUIT/Responsive-Interaction-Control)